Boyko Borisov: Extra-Parliamentary GERB leader

 On 11 May, shortly before the end of Borisov's tenure as PM, Borisov initiated a number of changes within the GERB party during the annual conference, including demoting members of the Leadership Council such as Yordanka Fandakova.
 Similarly, Borisov promised to do more in order to promote "youth" within the GERB party.

 In the run-up to the Snap Parliamentary Elections in July, Boyko Borisov engaged in criticism of the Yanev Caretaker Cabinet.
 For one, Borisov contested claims made by Caretaker Finance Minister, Assen Vassilev, that the government budget lacked funds by pointing to the continuation of COVID-era fiscal policies.
 Borisov further criticized changes made within the civil service by the Caretaker Government, claiming that they were done in the interest of President Radev.

 Borisov particularly engaged in verbal altercations with the Caretaker Minister of Interior, Boyko Rashkov, who he accused of being a Communist and implementing "Radev's orders" to eliminate GERB.
 In turn, Rashkov accused Borisov of being potentially implicit in criminal activity and of being protected by the General Prosecutor, Ivan Geshev.

 On 15 July 2021, Borisov was interrogated by members of the Ministry of Interior in relation to criminal activity.
 Subsequently, on the 24th of July, Borisov accused Rashkov of being an alcoholic and of attempting to intimidate GERB politicians.

 Throughout August 2021, Borisov similarly criticised the parliamentary parties for their inability to form a government and "take responsibility".

 During the pre-election campaign for the Snap Parliamentary Elections in November, Borisov made a number of severe criticisms of the Yanev Caretaker Cabinet, claiming he had never seen such a "difficult crisis" as the one created by the Caretaker Cabinet.
 He further alleged that the Caretaker Cabinet was involved in attempts to "manipulate" the election results.

 Despite being a list leader for GERB at all three elections in 2021, Boyko Borisov consistently refused to become an MP.

-Following the formation of the Petkov Government, Borisov consistently criticised the new government.
+Following the formation of the Petkov Government, Borisov criticised the new government.
 Specifically, he attacked the proposed budget of Minister of Finance, Assen Vassilev, who he accused of increasing the national debt and threatening Bulgaria's fiscal stability.
-Additionally criticising the response of the governing coalition to the Russian invasion of Ukraine.
+Additionally he criticised the response of the governing coalition to the Russian invasion of Ukraine.